This is an Ear complication also called: hematoma auris, traumatic auricular hematoma.

-The external portion of the ear suffers an injury, blood clot or other cause for a collection of fluid to occur under the perichondrium.
+Cauliflower Ear is an ear complication when the external portion of the ear suffers an injury, blood clot, or injury.
+The ear becomes thick due to a collection of fluid under the perichondrium.

-Hematoma is the accumulation of blood in a certain area.
+Hematoma is the accumulation of blood or a pocket of blood in a certain area.
+Initially after injury, a hematoma forms.
+It isn’t until later, that the fibrous tissue develops.

-Can be prevented or limited by Headgear – that protects the ears.
+Cauliflower ear can be prevented or limited by Headgear, or other protection of the ears.

 1.)
 Wrestlers